dcbo/homeassistant-frosterlabels/README.md

   print_t2: 'python print_t2.py -p "{{ states("input_text.label_produkt") }}" -m "{{ states("input_text.label_menge") }}"'
 ```

-# Add Helpers to Home-Assistant
+## Add Helpers to Home-Assistant
-I have Boxes in different Colors in square and rectangular and covers in other colors.<br />
+I have containers and covers in different colors and in squared and rectangular shapes.<br />
-I store Box and Cover-Color as well as geometry to be able to find a desires box easier.<br />
+I store Container- and Cover-Color as well as geometry to be able to find a desires box easier in the froster.<br />
-To mmet this requirements, we need the following Helpers, you can change them to meet your needs.<br />
+To meet this requirements, we need the following helpers, you may change them to meet your needs.<br />
-## Text
+### Text
   * `Helper/Add Helper/Text`
     * "name": "Text"
     * "min": 0,